Jackzmc/sourcemod-plugins/README.md

 Makes the bots avoid standing in front of or on top of the player that is using a minigun.
 It checks every 2.0 seconds if they are in the way, then forces them to move to behind you.
 There is no configuration, all automatic.

 ### l4d2_ai_minigun
-Allows you to spawn a holdout type bot.
-This bot will spawn with a minigun, like louis in the passing.
-Supports all 8 characters.
-Technically it is louis using minigun with a model change, but it works fine.
+Spawn the holdout bots used in the passing.
+This supports all 8 characters, including with the minigun.
+They can spawn with any weapon or default to ak47.

+**Notes:**
-**Notes:** Sometimes bill model fails to spawn in, and is just invisible.
-Also, the minigun holdout bot has to internally be Louis, so it will be louis making sounds, but whatever model specified shown.
+* The minigun holdout bot has to internally be Louis, so it will be Louis making sounds, but whatever model specified shown.
 This doesn't apply for normal holdout bot.
+* <survivor name> can be "bill" or their numeric id (4).

 Code modified from https://forums.alliedmods.net/showthread.php?p=1741099

 * **Commands:**
   * `sm_ai_minigun <survivor name>` - Spawns an ai bot with minigun infront of wherever you are looking.
 Can also use numbers (0-7).
-  * `sm_ai_holdout <survivor name>` - Spawns a normal ai holdout bot (no minigun), with ak47 w/ laser sight.
+  * `sm_ai_holdout <survivor name> [wpn]` - Spawns a normal ai holdout bot (no minigun), with any weapon w/ laser sight (default is ak).
+  * `sm_ai_remove_far` - Removes any holdout or minigun bots that are 750 units or more from any player.

 ### L4D2Tools
 A collection of small tools: Notification of when someone picks up laser sights (only the first user, includes bots), and records time it takes for a finale or gauntlet run.